three29/t29-rn-cli/README.md

 Here again we have generators to help you out.
 You just have to use one of the following:

-- `t29-rn g redux Amazing` - Will generate and link the redux for `Amazing`.
+- `t29-rn create redux Amazing` - Will generate a redux slice for `Amazing`.

 ### Services

 Contains your API service and other important utilities for your application.

 - `pokemon.js` - is just an example of how to setup a RTK Query slice.

+- `t29-rn create api Amazing` - Will generate RTK QUERY for `Amazing`.

 ### Lib